ubc-library-rc/Data-Spreadsheets-Health-Sciences/index.md

 The data for this lesson is a part of the Health Sciences Data Carpentry workshop.
 It is a teaching version of the Alzheimer’s Disease Neuroimaging Initiative (ADNI) data.
 The data in this lesson is a subset of the teaching version that has been intentionally ‘messed up’ for this lesson.

-The data for this lesson and the workshop are in the Health Sciences Data Carpentry data GitHub repository available on GitHub, with a CC-BY license available for reuse.

 The original datasets can be found here and used with approval ADNI Access Data and Samples